ACC-SoftwareDev/4.4-Unit-testing/README.md

 ## 📝 Instructions

-### Step 1: Implement the ColorMixer class
+### Step 1: Understand the Requirements

-Open `color_mixer.py` and implement the following methods in the ColorMixer class:

-1. `mix_colors(color1, color2)`: Mix two colors and return the result.
-2. `lighten_color(color, amount)`: Lighten a color by a certain amount.
-3. `darken_color(color, amount)`: Darken a color by a certain amount.

-### Step 2: Review the unit tests

-Before implementing the ColorMixer class, take a moment to review the tests in `test_color_mixer.py`.
-This will give you a clear understanding of what each method should do and what edge cases to consider.
-Don't modify the tests, but use them as a guide for your implementation.
+Begin by reviewing the unit tests in `test_color_mixer.py`.
+This will give you insights into how each method is expected to behave and highlight any potential edge cases.
+Use the tests as a guide to inform your implementation.
+Do not modify the tests.

-### Step 3: Implement the ColorMixer class
+### Step 2: Implement the ColorMixer Class

-Now, open `color_mixer.py` and implement the following methods in the ColorMixer class:
+Open `color_mixer.py` and implement the following methods within the ColorMixer class:

+`mix_colors(color1, color2)`:
-1. `mix_colors(color1, color2)`: Mix two colors and return the result.
+Combine two colors and return the resulting mixed color.

-2. `lighten_color(color, amount)`: Lighten a color by a certain amount.
+`lighten_color(color, amount)`:
+Increase the brightness of the provided color by the specified amount.

-3. `darken_color(color, amount)`: Darken a color by a certain amount.
+`darken_color(color, amount)`:

-Use the tests as a guide for your implementation, ensuring that your methods will pass all the provided tests.
+Decrease the brightness of the given color by the specified amount.

-### Step 4: Debug and improve your implementation
+### Step 3: Debug and improve your implementation

 1. If any tests fail, read the error messages carefully.
 2. Go back to `color_mixer.py`, revise your code, and try again.
 3. Repeat steps 3 and 4 until all tests pass.

-### Step 5: Practice Test-Driven Development
+### Step 4: Practice Test-Driven Development

 1. Think of a new feature or edge case for the ColorMixer class.
 2. Write a new test in `test_color_mixer.py` for this feature or case.